jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 It is superseded by the Friendship idea.
 And later, the Friendship idea might probably be superseded by Access Control: public and private and user access control are the same concept.
 But you have to make dues with intermediate solutions.
 So the traditional idea behind
 Public and Private is also important.... maybe.

-The main problem with the original idea about Public and Private, is that a programmer does not define a containment structure, and there is only a referential structure...
+The main problem with the original idea about Public and Private, is that a programmer might not define a containment structure, and there is only a referential structure...
 Something contained inside another thing can easily also be referenced elsewhere.
 This counts for methods too, so they are not exclusively part of one single object / class.

 This creates problems for the traditional approach of Public and Private.